top of page

 12 Bible Movie (and TV) Adaptations for Easter and Passover: The Chosen (2019) & Jesus His Life

-To finish our exploration of 12 Bible movie (and now TV) adaptations for Easter and Passover, we look at The Chosen and Jesus: His Life, two recent shows exploring Jesus' life.
+To finish our exploration of 12 Bible movie (and TV) adaptations for Easter and Passover, we'll take a look at The Chosen and Jesus: His Life, two recent shows exploring Jesus' life.
 These adaptations are similar not only because they recently came out (Jesus: His Life released in March and The Chosen just released its first four episodes earlier this week) but also because of how long-form storytelling allows them to adapt the gospels in a way that is distinct from the Bible film adaptations that we looked at yesterday and on Thursday.

 Photo from: https://www.imdb.com/title/tt9637536/mediaviewer/rm734160896